dmcclimans/AudioSplit/Readme.md

 * There is no install program.
   Unzip the files into a folder, and run `AudioSplit.exe`.

+<a name="MainForm"></a>
-## Usage
+## Main Form
 ![Screenshot](Screenshot1.png)

 1. The **Input files** table contains the list of files to be processed.
     Use the **Browse** button to select the input files, or manually enter the path and file name.

     In the Open Files dialog you can select multiple files by holding down the ctrl or shift key while you click with the mouse.
 Use ctrl+A to select all files in a folder.

-2. Files are processed in the order listed.
+    Files are processed in the order listed.
     Use the **up** and **down** arrow buttons to change the order of the files for processing.

+2. If you specify an **Input name template**, the system will attempt to analyze the file name and folder names of the first file in the **Input files** list.
+It can extract the site name, date, and time from the file or folder name.
+See the [Templates](#templates) section below for details.

+3. The **Site name** field can be used to name the output files and/or folders.
+This field can be automatically populated using the **Input name template**.
+See the [Templates](#templates) section below for details.

-3. Set the **Start date and time** of the first file.
+4. Set the **Start date and time** of the first file.
 This will be used to name the output files.
+This field can be automatically populated using the **Input name template**.

-4. Check the **Split into files of length** checkbox to split the combined input files into output files (segments) with the specified length.
+5. Check the **Split into files of length** checkbox to split the combined input files into output files (segments) with the specified length.

-5. Check the **Start files on the hour** checkbox to start files on the hour.
+6. Check the **Start files on the hour** checkbox to start files on the hour.
 You should set the split length to be 1 or more hours, with zero for the minutes and seconds.
 The first file will be a "catch-up" file of length less than an hour, and subsequent files will start on the hour.

-6. Check the **Exclude data between** checkbox to specify certain files are to be excluded.
+6. Check the **Exclude data between** checkbox to specify that certain files are to be excluded.
 Specify a time range for each day to exclude.